CXL - Securing your mid-range systems.

 VMS reviews security

-Obtaining your input files
+Obtaining the Unix input files

 1. The password file